fontys-intersect/HoneyShield/readme.md

 ## Installation

 **Ports**
 The project, specifically Conpot uses multiple ports to listen on.
 These ports are used to detect attacks on multiple protocols.
-Best practices is to port forward these ports and make sure they are accessible from the desired network.
+Best practice is to port forward these ports and make sure they are accessible from the desired network.

 The ports used by Conpot are:

-- tcp/102       S7Comm
+- TCP/102       S7Comm
-- tcp/80        HTTP
+- TCP/80        HTTP
-- tcp/44818     Ethernet IP
+- TCP/44818     Ethernet/IP
-- tcp/21        FTP
+- TCP/21        FTP
-- tcp/502       Modbus
+- TCP/502       Modbus
-- udp/69        TFTP
+- UDP/69        TFTP
-- udp/161       SNMP
+- UDP/161       SNMP
-- udp/47808     BACNet
+- UDP/47808     BACNet

 Modifying these ports is not recommended as they serve as the default ports for their respective protocols.
-By default the dashboard is available on port 5000.
+By default, the dashboard is available on port 5000.

 **Compose config**
 The containers can be started using a Docker compose file.
 You use the Docker compose file example from the repository.
-Therefor, copy the [docker-compose.yml.example](docker-compose.yml.example) to docker-compose.yml and fill in the empty environment variables.
+Therefore, copy the [docker-compose.yml.example](docker-compose.yml.example) to docker-compose.yml and fill in the empty environment variables.
 Make sure the MYSQL variables are the same for all the containers.

 *MYSQL variables*
 ```